apache/nuttx/configs/pic32mz-starterkit/README.txt

     https://sourcery.mentor.com/GNUToolchain/release2934 tools.

-  If you use this toolchain, you will need to add CROSSDEV=mips-sde-elf- either to your Make.defs file.
+  If you use this toolchain, you will need to add CROSSDEV=mips-sde-elf- to your Make.defs file.

   ICD3
   ----